Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Results

-We analyze the three fundamentally distinct periods 08/2015--12/2017, 01/2018--11/2020, and 12/2020--03/2022 of the cryptocurrency market which differ according to the number of actively traded currencies, the market capitalization and the overall market situation (see Section \ref{Sec:Data}).
-We thus analyze each period separately, with a focus on the last period 3 in the aggregate, where the number of available currencies is relatively high.
-Given the largely different market situations, we refrain from reporting results for the full time period.
 We assess the performance of VaR forecasts by their conditional coverage and the dependence structure of exceedances, which we test with the DQ-test (see Section \ref{Sec:grf_method} for details).
-This test is the most strict of all backtests, conditioning on past information, and therefore most accurately captures the coverage abilities of the procedures\footnote{Detailed results for the other tests are omitted here for reasons of clarity, do not differ qualitatively, and are available upon request from the authors.}.
+This test is the strictest of all backtests, conditioning on past information, and therefore most accurately captures the coverage abilities of the procedures\footnote{Detailed results for the other tests are omitted here for reasons of clarity.
+As in the simulation results they do not differ qualitatively, and are available upon request from the authors.}.
 The results over the different time periods for the 5\% VaR-predictions are shown in Table \ref{tab:median_pvals}.
 We can see that depending on the time period, the median p-values vary strongly, which is not surprising giving the different characteristics of each period and the increasing number of cryptocurrencies in the later periods.
-In general, GRF is the only method with median values consistently over the 10\% level, indicating that it is the most consistently calibrated forecasting method.
+In general, GRF is the only method with median values consistently over the 8\% level, indicating that it is the most consistently calibrated forecasting method.
 The QRF performs extremely well in the first time period, but rejects the test often in the third period.
 Adding external covariates as listed in Table~\ref{tab:sum_covariates} does not improve performance and in general leads to substantially lower p-values especially for the QR.
 Only in the final third period, adding external covariates increases the p-values slightly for the GRF and substantially for the QRF (GRF-X, QRF-X).
 This indicates that those extra covariates are not necessarily predictive for extreme returns, or rather that the existing measures such as lagged returns and SD comprise the information already quite well.
-Compared to its non-forest counterparts, only CAV and GJR-GARCH can partly keep up with GRF.
-GJR-GARCH has higher median p-values than GRF in the third period, which is the shortest and which contains the most currencies.
-It is also marked by less extreme returns and a large reduction in active users (see Table~\ref{tab:sum_covariates}), which could indicate that the forest methods excel in particular in highly volatile periods, when large shifts in the market are present.
-On the other hand, CAV has a similar, slightly worse performance in the second period while performing much worse than GRF in the other periods.
-This highlights the inability of the parametric methods to adapt to rapidly changing situations such as in Period 1 and 3.
-QR, Hist, and GARCH-X are all fully dominated by GRF throughout the three time periods as expected, as QR can only incorporate changes linearly, and GARCH-X and Hist serve as simple baselines.
-Additionally, when checking the unconditional (median) coverage represented as the ratio of exceedances relative to the expected ones, random forest-type methods also show superior performance over standard GARCH-type methods, which have quite low coverage in all (GARCH-X) or the first period (GJR-GARCH)\footnote{Detailed results are available on request.}.